Julian Metcalfe: Early life

-Metcalfe is the grandson of Edward Dudley Metcalfe, MVO, MC, an officer in the British Indian Army and a close friend and equerry of Edward VIII.
+Metcalfe's mother was Alexa, the widow of Alexander Korda; his paternal grandfather was Edward Dudley Metcalfe, an officer in the British Indian Army and a close friend and equerry of Edward VIII.
 One of his great-grandfathers was George Curzon, 1st Marquess Curzon of Kedleston, a Governor-General of India, and a great-grandmother was the American heiress Mary Curzon, Baroness Curzon of Kedleston.

 Metcalfe was educated at Harrow School in north-west London.
 He later attended the Polytechnic of Central London, where he first met his later business partner, Sinclair Beecham.

 Career

-Metcalfe founded Pret a Manger, the popular sandwich shop with college friend Sinclair Beecham in 1986, after purchasing the name and assets from the original founder Jeffrey Hyman.
+Metcalfe founded Pret a Manger, the popular sandwich shop, with college friend Sinclair Beecham in 1986, after purchasing the name and assets from the original founder Jeffrey Hyman.
 In May 2018, Pret was bought for £1.5 billion, and Metcalfe's stake was valued at £75 million.

 Metcalfe founded itsu in 1997.
 He currently owns 54% of the company.

 Metcalfe founded Metcalfe's Food Company in 2008.
 It sells Asian inspired food under the brand name itsu and a range of snack food under the brand name Metcalfe’s skinny.

 Metcalfe's skinny snack food Metcalfe's Skinny Topcorn is a popular brand of popcorn in the United Kingdom.

 In September 2016, Metcalfe sold his interests in Metcalfes Skinny in full to Kettle Foods owner Snyder's-Lance.